yclas/guides/docs/Profile-users-location.md

-# Add location for users
+# Add address for users

 The location for **users** is a feature that allows you to show the location of a user on a map in the profile page.
 This way, sellers can display their location and attract more local customers.